What Is Volume Shadow Copy and How to Use It Correctly [Full Guide] - Qiling

 Method 1.
 Enable Volume Shadow Copy Using System Restore Points

-You can set Restore points for enabling volume shadow copy.
-For example, you can select daily, weekly, or monthly points per your preference.
+You can set Restore points for enabling volume shadow copy, such as daily, weekly, or monthly, depending on your preference.

 Steps to Use: